TheMarlboroMan/punge/README.md

 ## TODO and FIX.

+- Add help with the instructions list.
+- Add "Exit" with escape.
 - Experiment with getch alternatives...
 - Fix borders.
 This is rather easy of course.
 - Finish the interpreter with the missing commands.
 I am only missing the input stuff.